canonical/ubuntu-cloud-docs/oci/oci-reference/oci-image-configuration.rst

 The definition of the Ubuntu container image follows the `OCI image format specification <https://github.com/opencontainers/image-spec/blob/main/spec.md>`_.

-Thus, as with any other container image, the Ubuntu image contains enough metadata such that one can inspect the image without actually running the container.
+So, as with any other container image, the Ubuntu image includes enough metadata that one can inspect the image without actually running the container.

 Layers
 ------